-- 49.2.7.1 Building design integrates with public spaces and provides for a pedestrian friendly priority environment including active street frontages along streets and private ways having the function of a road, including by way of managing how and where on-site car parking spaces are provided along frontages. - 49.2.7.2 Minimise opportunities for criminal or antisocial activity through incorporating Crime Prevention Through Environmental Design (CPTED) principles as appropriate in the design of building layout, public and semi-public spaces, and landscaping - 49.2.7.3 Acknowledge and celebrate the area's cultural heritage, including incorporating indigenous vegetation, biodiversity and reference to Manawhenua values, in the design of public and private spaces, where appropriate. - 49.2.7.4 Ensure that the location and direction of lights does not cause significant glare to other sites, roads, and public places and promote lighting design that mitigates adverse effects on views of the night sky. - 49.2.7.5 Ensure that outdoor storage areas and any carparking areas are appropriately located or screened to limit adverse visual effects and to be consistent with the amenity values of the Zone or those of any adjacent zone. - 49.2.7.6 Require all new buildings, relocated buildings and additions and alterations to existing buildings that contain an Activity Sensitive to Road Noise located adjacent to a State Highway to be designed to maintain internal residential amenity values and, in particular provide protection to sleeping occupants from road noise. - 49.2.7.7 Encourage accessibility through universal design of spaces, to enable ease of use by all potential users. - 49.2.7.8 In the Low Density Residential Precinct, ensure that the height, bulk and location of development maintains a low density suburban character and maintains the amenity values enjoyed by users of neighbouring properties, in particular, privacy and access to sunlight. - 49.2.7.8A Within discrete areas of the Low Density Residential Precinct Sub-Area H2 facilitate a mixture of densities and housing typologies while maintaining amenity values of properties south of the southern escarpment edge.
+- 49.2.7.1 Building design integrates with public spaces and provides for a pedestrian priority environment including active frontages along streets and private ways having the function of a road, including byway of managing how and where on-site car parking spaces are provided along frontages. - 49.2.7.2 Minimise opportunities for criminal or antisocial activity through incorporating Crime Prevention Through Environmental Design (CPTED) principles in the design of building layout, public and semi-public spaces, and landscaping. - 49.2.7.3 Acknowledge and celebrate the area's cultural heritage, including incorporating indigenous vegetation, biodiversity and reference to Manawhenua values, in the design of public and private spaces. - 49.2.7.4 Ensure that the location and direction of lights does not cause significant glare to other sites, roads, and public places and promote lighting design that mitigates adverse effects on views of the night sky. - 49.2.7.5 Ensure that outdoor storage areas and any carparking areas are appropriately located or screened to limit adverse visual effects and to be consistent with the amenity values of the Zone or those of any adjacent zone. - 49.2.7.6 Require all new buildings, relocated buildings and additions and alterations to existing buildings that contain an Activity Sensitive to Road Noise located adjacent to a State Highway to be designed to maintaininternal residential amenity values and, in particular provide protection to sleeping occupants from road noise. - 49.2.7.7 Encourage accessibility through universal design of spaces, to enable ease of use by all potential users. - 49.2.7.8 In the Low Density Residential Precinct, ensure that the height, bulk and location of development maintains the amenity values enjoyed by users of neighbouring properties, in particular, privacy and access to sunlight.